xinan-wang/trial-repo/README.md

 # trial-repo
-This is the first personal repo of Xinan Wang on this GitHubaccount.
+This is the first personal repo of Xinan Wang on this GitHub account.